Histamine intolerance: Causes

 Despite this common attribution of various symptoms as adverse reactions to ingested histamine, the scientific substantiation for a direct link between the ingestion of histamine and the manifestation of clear reproducible symptoms remains inconsistent.
-A small number of studies have attempted to elucidate this relationship through the rigorous methodology of double-blind, placebo-controlled oral food challenges involving histamine.
-However, the results yielded from these investigations have been notably mixed and heterogeneous, further complicating the interpretation of the data and comparison of results of these studies.
+A small number of studies have attempted to test this relationship through the rigorous methodology of double-blind, placebo-controlled oral food challenges involving histamine.
+However, the results yielded from these investigations have been mixed and heterogeneous, further complicating the interpretation of the data and comparison of results of these studies.
 Despite the lack of robust, consistent evidence, the consumption of histamine continues to be suspected as the etiological agent (factor that causes the onset) behind a variety of nonspecific health complaints.

 The scientific support for such a clinical picture—the combination of symptoms, signs, and other medical information, associated with histamine ingestion—remains limited and presents contradictory findings: for example, histamine present in dietary sources such as Emmental cheese is tolerated better compared to histamine derived from spoiled fish, particularly those belonging to the Scombridae family, which includes species like tuna and mackerel.
 The adverse physiological responses associated with the consumption of such spoiled fish are typically a result of histamine toxicity rather than intolerance to histamine per se.
 This response caused by spoiled fish suggests that the intake of abnormally high concentrations of histamine would elicit a reaction in any individual, irrespective of their sensitivity to histamine.
 It is not clear whether the symptoms observed in cases of fish poisoning can be attributed solely to the histamine content of the spoiled fish, or if other factors may also be involved.

 Histamine can bind to four types of receptors (H_{1}–H_{4}) and trigger various physiological responses.
 The physiological responses that histamine can trigger depend on which type of receptor it binds to.
 For example, H_{1} receptors are involved in allergic reactions, inflammation, and sensory perception: they can cause smooth muscle contraction (leading to manifestations such as bronchoconstriction or intestinal cramping), increased vascular permeability (resulting in edema), and stimulation of sensory nerve endings (causing itching and pain).
 Histamine levels in the blood and inside the cells are normally regulated by two enzymes: diamine oxidase (DAO) and histamine N-methyltransferase (HNMT).

 In some cases, circulating histamine levels can rise and cause adverse effects.
 According to some authors, such cases can be caused by two main reasons: histamine intoxication and histamine intolerance.

 Histamine intoxication is a condition that occurs when healthy individuals consume foods that contain high amounts of histamine, such as spoiled fish.
 In histamine intoxication, the ingested histamine can overwhelm the capacity of the histamine-degrading enzymes and lead to symptoms such as flushing (redness of the face), headache, nausea, diarrhea, hypotension (low blood pressure), and arrhythmia.
 The diagnosis of histamine intoxication is based on the clinical presentation and the history of food intake.
 The treatment consists of antihistamines, fluids, and supportive measures.

 Certain plants, such as tomatoes, naturally contain histamine.